TABConf/6.tabconf.com/hackathon.md

 2. Ensure the information is complete whereever relevant.
 3. Share it in the Signal group chat.

-Your submission is not complete until you've created a issue with your filled-out `hackathon-submission.md` file.
+Your submission is not complete until you've created a issue with your filled-out `hackathon-submission.md` and submitted your GitHub issue.

-For a detailed template of what to include in your submission, please refer to the [hackathon-submission.md](../.github/ISSUE_TEMPLATE/hackathon-submission.md) file in this repository.

 **Deadline**: Remember, all submissions must be received by 11:59 PM PT on October 24th, 2024.
 Late submissions will not be accepted.